 Credit Hours: 3

 A study of the world's major civilizations prior to 1500, concentrating on their primary values and institutions, and their cultural contacts.
 Particular attention devoted to the Middle East, China, India, the Mediterranean world, and Western Europe.
 Note: Textbooks:

-• Societies, Networks, and Transitions: A Global History

-Author: Craig LockardEdition: 4th Edition

-ISBN for Hardback: 9780357365304ISBN for eBook: 9780357365472

-• The Frozen Echo: Greenland and the Exploration of North America, 1000-1500

-Author: Kirsten SeaverISBN: 9780804731614
+- Robert Strayer, Ways of the World, 3rd ed.
+(Bedford, St. Martin Press) ISBN 978-1457699917

+- Tacitus, Agricola and Germania, ed.
+James Rives and trans.
+Harold Mattingly (Penguin Classics, 2010) ISBN 978-0140455403

 Human Performance and Wellness

-HPW 315 Combatives CANCELLED Due to Low Enrollment
+HPW 315 - Combatives

 Instructor: CAPT James H. Whitten

 Location: Cormack Hall 115A

-Date/Time: Monday Friday 12:30 2:30 p.m.
+Date/Time: Monday-Friday 12:30-2:30 p.m.
 (14 Total Class Meetings)

 Credit Hours: 0.5

 The purpose of this course is to teach cadets basic grappling techniques in accordance with the United States Army's Level One combative program.
 Note: All required HPW courses must be completed prior to taking electives.
 Prerequisite(s): HPW 102, HPW 105, HPW200/HPW201, HPW 205

-HPW 325 - Understanding Sports Injuries CANCELLED Due to Low Enrollment

-Instructor: COL Michael S. Krackow

-Location: Cormack Hall 129B

-Date/Time: Monday Friday 7:30 9:30 a.m.

-Credit Hours: 0.5

-The purpose of this course is to provide an overview in the preventing, recognition, and treatment of common sports injuries that occur within the active population.
-Course content will include anatomical terminology, and mechanisms of injuries.
-Note: All required HPW courses must be completed prior to taking electives.
-Prerequisite(s): HPW 102, HPW 105, HPW 200/HPW 201, and HPW 205

-HPW 412 - Weight Training CANCELLED Due to Low Enrollment
+HPW 412 - Weight Training

 Instructor: CAPT James H. Whitten

 Location: Cormack Hall 102

 Date/Time: Monday-Friday 9:45-11:45 (14 Total Class Meetings)

 Credit Hours: 0.5

-This will be an activity coursed designed to give cadets "hand on" exposure to various types of resistive training programs.
+This will be an activity coursed designed to give cadets "hands-on" exposure to various types of resistive training programs.
 Cadets will actively participate in variety of predetermined functional lifting programs relative to all of the components (strength, power, endurance) of muscular development.
 The delivery platform used in this course for cadets placed in isolation/quarantine during VMI Summer Session will be Canvas for quizzes and assignments.
 Note: All required HPW courses must be completed prior to taking electives.
 Prerequisite(s): HPW 102, HPW 105, HPW 200/HPW 201, and HPW 205

-Mechanical Engineering

-ME 201 - Statics

-Instructor: COL Andrei Ramniceanu Location: Nichols Engineering 434
+International Studies and Political Science

+IS 333 - Politics of the Middle East

+Instructor: Dr. Salih Yasun

+Location: SSH 503

-Date/Time: Monday-Friday 9:45-11:45 a.m.
+Date/Time: Monday-Friday 7:30-9:30 a.m.